Sol Brodsky: Early life and career

 That year Brodsky began his long, if initially intermittent, association with Marvel, writing and drawing four one-page "Inky Dinky" gag strips in Mystic Comics #10 (Aug.
 1942) and an additional one in Comedy Comics #11 (Sept.
 1952), for the company's 1940s predecessor, Timely Comics.
 His earliest known cover art is for Holyoke's Blue Beetle #17 (Dec.
 1942).

 Brodsky served in the U.S. Army Signal Corps during World War II, advancing to the rank of corporal.
-The Marvel Age article reports he was stationed on the USS Fairfax, but that destroyer was decommissioned to become the British Royal Navy ship HMS Richmond on November 26, 1940, more than a year before the US entered the war.
+He was stationed on the USS Fairfax, but that destroyer was decommissioned to become the British Royal Navy ship HMS Richmond on November 26, 1940, more than a year before the US entered the war.

 Upon his return from military service, Brodsky created the feature "Red Cross" in Holyoke's aviation series Captain Aero Comics, where it ran as a backup from issues #21-25 (Dec.
 1944 - Feb.
 1946).

-Fellow comics artist Allen Bellman recalled in 2005, "Sol and I were close friends.
-We both lived in Brooklyn and I was already married. ...
-When Roz and I were married, we moved to the Jersey shore area of Asbury Park, and Sol and his wife visited us often.
-He was a warm, good-natured person."
-Brodsky married Selma Cohen on November 28, 1948.
-Their first child, Janice, was born August 7, 1952, and son Gary on March 18, 1957.